phproberto/joomla-component/docs/README.md

 ### getExtension() <a id="getExtension"></a>

-> Retrieves the component extension information from #__extensions table.
+> Retrieves the component extension information from the #__extensions table.

 **Parameters:**